 See how well you suit this job in Career Planner.

-Senior naval architects tend to develop specific technical skills or strong project management experience, which can be used to further increase their management responsibility or develop a career in consultancy.
-Eventually they may move into senior executive positions.
+Senior naval architects tend to develop specific technical skills or strong project-management experience, which can be used to further increase management responsibility, allowing you to eventually move into senior executive positions.

-Career development opportunities may lie within the maritime field or another sector, as many of the skills gained in this industry are transferable and valued elsewhere.
+Career development opportunities may also lie within other areas of the maritime field such as equipment procurement, sales or marketing.
+Many of the skills gained in this industry are transferable and valued elsewhere so there are many options available.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.